asciinema/asciinema/README.md

 - for existing recording, by inserting breakpoint events (`"b"`) in the asciicast file, see [breakpoint event](doc/asciicast-v2.md#b---breakpoint)

+When replaying a recording with `asciinema play` you can fast-forward to the next breakpoint by pressing `]` key (when paused).

 Breakpoints can be useful in e.g. live demos: you can create a recording with breakpoints, then play it back during presentation, and have it stop wherever you want to explain terminal contents in more detail.